Projects per year

 Research interests

-My research interests include the law relating to central banking, the legal aspects of distributed ledger technologies (including cryptocurrencies), civil remedies, legal education and international commercial arbitration.
-I am also researching the pedagogical benefits of mooting.
+My research interests include the law relating to central banking, the legal aspects of distributed ledger technologies (including cryptocurrencies), civil remedies, international commercial arbitration, and legal education, including the pedagogical benefits of mooting.
 My PhD thesis is on the regulatory framework of the Reserve Bank of Australia's mandate for financial stability.

-I am currently Assistant Professor and Director of Mooting at Bond University.
+I am currently an Associate Professor and Associate Dean (Student Affairs and Service Quality) at Bond University.

-At Bond University, I have taught private law subjects (mostly Civil Remedies, Contracts and Torts), as well as the elective subject Banking and Finance Law.
-I have served as Director of Mooting in the Faculty of Law continuously since the end of 2013, and have coached many award-winning moot teams.
-I have a 10 year long association with the Willem C Vis (East) International Commercial Arbitration Moot Competition.
+At Bond University, I have taught private law subjects (mostly Civil Remedies, Contracts and Torts), as well as the elective subjects Banking and Finance Law and International Contracts.
+I have served as Director of Mooting in the Faculty of Law from 2013 to 2020, and have coached many award-winning moot teams.
+I have coached team for the Willem C Vis International Commercial Arbitration Moot Competition (and Vis East) since 2009 and have acted as judge for written submissions and oral arguments.

 Education/Academic qualification